CARE ACT 2014

 4. Continuity of Care

-A person may decide to move home and live in another local authority area (see Continuity of Care).
+A person may decide to move home and live in another local authority area (see Continuity of Care chapter).
 The first local authority should ensure that the person’s care and support needs will continue to be met during their move.
 The process requires the original authority to provide the authority the person is moving to with relevant information to support the move such as a copy of the person’s care and support plan, their latest assessment, and any other documentation the second authority requests.
 This should include a copy of their CVI.
 The second authority should register the person with the person’s consent on their register, and the former authority should remove that person’s name to avoid duplication.

 5. Care Planning